Principal Engineer, Director, George Rechnitzer & Associates Pty Ltd.

 Dr Rechnitzer’s work has been published extensively with over 100 publications, including contributing chapters in books relating to traffic accidents, accident investigation and reconstruction.
 He has made presentations at over 70 conferences and seminars, both nationally and at international forums.

 Dr Rechnitzer graduated in 1971 from Monash University with a Bachelor of Engineering (Civil, Hons), a Master Engineering Science degree from Melbourne University in 1979 and in 2003 was awarded the degree Doctor of Philosophy from Monash University.
 Dr Rechnitzer has also attended a number of specialist courses relating to Injury Research and Prevention, Crash Analysis and Reconstruction, Bio-mechanics of Impact Injury.
 In 2004, Dr Rechnitzer was awarded the 2003 Warren Medal by the Institution of Engineers Australia, as co-author of the papers “Crash worthiness Systems – A Paradigm Shift in Road Safety Design“, Parts I and II.

 Dr Rechnitzer is a Member of the Institution of Engineers Australia, Member of the Society of Automotive Engineers, a Fellow of the Safety Institute of Australia and Chair of the SIA’s National Technical Panel from 2009-2011; and a member of the Victorian Transport Associations’ On Road Operators’ Group until 2012.

-Dr Rechnitzer has over 40 years of professional engineering experience, academic and research expertise, as well as extensive industry affiliations both nationally and internationally.
+Dr Rechnitzer has almost 50 years of professional engineering experience, academic and research expertise, as well as extensive industry affiliations both nationally and internationally.